Albania Rental Yields by Location

 Peak-season figures are real but seasonal.
 Much of coastal income lands between June and September, so a full-year, occupancy-adjusted view is essential before you rely on a headline number.

-At a flat 15%, whether you let short-term or long-term.
-A management company can handle the declaration alongside the bookings.
+At 15% on the net, whether you let short-term or long-term.
+A management company can handle the declaration alongside the bookings, and short-term lets carry a new reporting obligation from January 2026.

 Tirana.
 It trades a lower peak yield for year-round demand and easy long-lets, which makes returns far less seasonal than the coast.